Johnston student's production selected for an off-Broadway new play festival.

 He was nominated for, and received, a Hunsaker Scholarship, a highly competitive award that meets a student’s financial need for all four years at the University

-At Redlands, Dunnington enrolled in the Johnston Center for Integrated Studies program where he is pursuing an emphasis in “Visual and Dramatic Narrative.”
+At Redlands, Dunnington enrolled in the Johnston Center for Integrative Studies program where he is pursuing an emphasis in “Visual and Dramatic Narrative.”
 He also got involved in the Theatre Arts Department—acting in several of its productions, including Big Brother Hamlet—and the University of Redlands Artists’ Collective (URAC), which supports student-run productions.

 Dunnington serves as URAC’s publicity chair and has acted in several of the club’s plays, including Rocky Horror Picture Show and Ha, Ha, Redlands, for which Dunnington wrote a comedy sketch.